oiusa/cheats/cryzen.io/v3/README.md

 high player speed (for all weapons)

-all ammo pool to one clip
+all ammo pool to one clip for glock, shotgun, sniper, and ak

+enabled auto fire for glock, shotgun, and sniper

+0 swap time